tgrosinger/aenea-grammars/README.md

 ## Contributing

 Want to help make getting started with voice coding easier?
 Send me a pull request!

 I would love to add more languages and more features.
 There are plenty of commands that are missing, and even more that not work as well as they could.
 Any help is welcome.

 And of course if you have a friend who struggles with RSI or carpal tunnel syndrome please tell them there is a better way.

+### TO-DO List

+Here are some tasks or know issues that need to be worked on:

+* Add support for javascript language
+* Improve support for Go language
+* Improve support for i3 window manager

+# Grammar Configuration

+Some of the grammars in this repository use a configuration file to increase their flexibility.
+Rename the `grammar_config.json.sample` file to `grammar_config.json` and use the guide below to make the required configuration changes.

+## Window Manager Options

+*window-manager*

+Choose from "cinnamon" or "i3" to specify what type of window manager to use.

+*i3-mod-key*

+If using the i3 window manager, use this option to specify the mod key.
+Options are "alt", "win", and "ctrl".

+*company-name*

+If set, this word will be put in a grammar as-is, allowing Aenea to correctly spell or write your company name.

+*full-name*

+If set, adds a command "my full name", which outputs the value specified.

+*first-name*

+If set, as a command "my first name", which outputs the value specified.

+*last-name*

+If set, adds a command "my last name", which outputs the value specified.

+*email-address*

+If set, adds a command "my email", which outputs the value specified.

 # Installation instructions

+These instructions will take you from a fresh installation of Windows and Ubuntu to a working voice controlled setup.
+If you are just looking for the grammars you can skip this section.

 ## Client